 Bids from consortia of institutions will be considered.

 Following this market engagement event ONS will undertake a formal tender process which will be hosted on the e-Tendering portal called In-Tend.
 Registration is essential in order to participate in the tender process.
-If you haven’t already done so, please proceed with the registration in In-Tendhttps://in-tendhost.co.uk/ons
+If you haven’t already done so, please proceed with the registration in In-Tend - https://in-tendhost.co.uk/ons

 About ONS